odys-z/antson/README.md

     }
 ```

+Then the json object can be deserialized to an Object in client side, any one of Java, C# or Typescript.

 # What it is for?

 Antson will be used as the transport protocol layer for semantic-\*. see his